yeasthua/learn_python/README.md

 - complete tutorials
 - guaranteed clean or consistent code

-**exercises are from Python Programming MOOC University of Helsinki**
+**Exercises are from Python Programming MOOC University of Helsinki**